I Was Made for Lovin' You: Paulina Rubio

 Mexican pop singer Paulina Rubio recorded the song with producer Brian Rawling for her sixth studio album, Border Girl, in 2002 at Soundtrack Studios in New York.

 Rubio's version received positive reviews from critics.
 While reviewing Border Girl, Jose F. Promis of AllMusic selected the song as a highlight, calling it "almost unbelievably" as emblematic as the original version.
 MTV Asia declared, "Gene Simmons and company would have died to have a groupie like her," while Rolling Stone said Rubio's version "replaces the song's rollercoaster vocal howls with Rubio's sensuous purr and a dumbed-down dance beat."

 Rubio's first performed the song on the 2002 MTV Video Music Awards Latinoamérica.
 As well, performed the song on her Amor, Luz y Sonido Tour in 2007.

 Oliver Heldens, VINAI and Le Pedre

 Dutch DJ Oliver Heldens reworked the song with vocals provided by Nile Rodgers and British vocal group House Gospel Choir (HGC).

 Ricki-Lee Coulter

 Australian singer Ricki-Lee Coulter released a version produced by DNA on March 1, 2024 as the fourth single from her fifth studio album, On My Own.

 Yungblud

 British singer-songwriter Yungblud covered the song for the 2024 film The Fall Guy in April of the same year.

+"Shreds" parody

+In 2007, the Finnish multimedia artist Santeri Ojala uploaded a parody video based on a live concert performance by Kiss.
+Ojala replaced the original sound with badly played music and nonsense singing.
+The video was part of Ojala's series of "Shreds" parodies which went viral.